Disability Parking / Adaptive Transportation

 This service operates throughout the year, transporting passengers curb-to-curb, both on and off campus within University established boundaries.
 The Paratransit also offers "Shopping Nights" where persons eligible to use the service are able to take the Paratransit to a local grocery store.

 To check the exact hours of Paratransit operation, learn the days and hours of Shopping Nights, and schedule rides, students should call the Paratransit Dispatch Line at 292 - 6202.
 Student Life Disability Services is not responsible for any scheduling.

 Disability Services Access Specialists are authorized to approve permanent riders for registered students.
 See our Registration Process page for details.

 Temporary Paratransit Transportation Procedures

-Students who wish to ride the paratransit service on a temporary basis may either stop by Disability Services during walk-in hours or contact the Transportation and Traffic Management office to become eligible.
+Students who wish to ride the paratransit service on a temporary basis may either stop by Disability Services during drop-in hours or contact the Transportation and Traffic Management office to become eligible.

 COTA, Project Mainstream

 This service provides door--to--door drop off.
 Information regarding Project Mainstream is available by calling COTA at 614-275-5833, or by accessing COTA's website.